AnIdiotsGuide/discordjs-bot-guide/samples/cleverbot-integration.md

 So to get started, let's grab the example from [getting started](/getting-started/the-long-version.md) and shove it in a file.

-> NOTE: As of 3 days ago (time of updating this article) the cleverbot creators have locked down their api to a paid model, they do have a free tier, which has 5,000 api calls a month.

 ```js
 const Discord = require("discord.js");
 const client = new Discord.Client();